MainulDip/iOS-study/xcode-overview.md

 - zoom out : use the bottom zoom in/out button

 ### Code Indentations and beautification
-To refactor the code indentation (beatify/pretty), xcode requires you to select the code block and then editor -> Structure -> Re-indent
+To refactor the code indentation (beatify/pretty), xcode requires you to select the code block and then editor -> Structure -> Re-indent, or `ctrl + i`.
+Ctrl is `^` mac

 ### IBOutlet and IBActions's Connections UIs:
 It is at the lat entry of the storyboard's view's attribute panel.